 Lever arm during climbing the stairs can be reduced by leaning forward.
 Also, in stair climbing, the tibia is maintained relatively vertical, which diminishes the anterior subluxation potential of the femur on the tibia.

 The tibia is steeply inclined toward the horizontal, bringing the tibial plateaus into an oblique orientation.
 The force of body weight will now tend to sublux the femur anteriorly.

 This anterior subluxation potential will be resisted by the patellofemoral joint reaction force and the tension which develops in the posterior cruciate ligament.

 Stability of Knee

 Stability is provided by ligaments and other structures.
 Main ligaments in different stresses, important for stability as follows

 Lateral collateral ligament

-Anterior cruciate ligament is primary static restraint to anterior translation and also plays a roll in axial rotation
+The anterior cruciate ligament is a primary static restraint to anterior translation and also plays a roll in axial rotation

 It has two components

 - Posterolateral bundle